BismaBRJ/human-task-scheduler-genetic-algo-hs/README.md

 following the specified format, and the web app will automagically compute recommended times to work on those tasks, subject to humane constraints such as the obvious completion-before-deadline.

-As the name of the project suggests, the genetic algorithm will eventually be fully implemented to do so.
+As the name of the project suggests, the genetic algorithm will eventually be fully implemented to do so, with a specific objective function to minimize.

 ## Online usage